PeterConstable/PythonTutorial/5_Bool_Comparisons.md

 As we continue to learn about types, it will be helpful to learn about another built-in function, ```type()``` that we can use to disover the type of any object.
 We'll also introduce the built-in ```id()```, which tells us about identity of objects.

+Discussions of comparison operators for other languages often cover a _ternary_ operator construct that evaluates a condition and returns a value in a single statement.
+This isn't limited to boolean results and is more like a compact ```if```...```else```.
+We'll cover it in the next lesson.

 * [A quick intro to ```type()```](#a-quick-intro-to-type)
 * [Booleans—the ```bool``` type](#booleans—the-bool-type)
 * [Comparison expressions](#comparison-expressions)